mredig/SKUtilities2/README.md

 	* Distance calculations
 	* Orientation between points
 	* Various CGVector and CGPoint helpers
-	* Storing common structs as objects for passing between things like NSNotifications or storing in arrays and dictionaries
 	* Bezier calculations (for both drawing curves and timing functions)
 	* Logging assistance (Objective C only)
 	* Cursor handling on OSX